textmate/ruby.tmbundle/Support/help/help.markdown

 [aha]: https://github.com/theZiz/aha
 [RuboCop]: https://github.com/bbatsov/rubocop

+## Additional Options

+You can specify additional RuboCop options by setting the environment variable `TM_RUBOCOP_OPTIONS`.
+For example, if RuboCop should only autocorrect layout specific issues set the variable to the value `--only Layout`.

 ## RuboCop Version

 Which version of [RuboCop][] “Reformat Document” uses depends on your environment.
 The command will try the options below in the given order.